Jefferson County, Washington Demographics 2026

 Education

 43.3% of residents aged 25 and older hold a bachelor's degree or higher.
-This places Jefferson County in the top 10% of all cities in the state for educational attainment.
+This places Jefferson County in the top 10% of all counties in the state for educational attainment.
 This is 12% higher than the state rate of 38.8%.
 Nationally, 35.0% of adults hold at least a bachelor's degree.
 The high school graduation rate (or equivalent) is 96.1%.
 Notably, 19.7% of adults hold a graduate or professional degree, indicating a highly educated workforce.

 Frequently Asked Questions